Genetic Counseling Training

 How to Choose a Program

 There are many factors to consider when choosing a genetic counseling training program.
 These include location, class size, affiliation with a university, medical school, or hospital, clinical rotation sites, travel, housing, work opportunities, and cost.
-This spreadsheet may help in organizing your programs of interest and assisting in your decision making process.

 Please contact the individual programs for specific admission requirements, funding and/or scholarship information.